kuyur/unicue/README.md

 A little program to extract readable paragraph from script file of Akaiito, which is a PS2 Game published in 2004.

 ###Traveller Ext
-A system extension to register Unicue Traveller entry at context menu.
+A system extension to register Unicue Traveller entry into context menu.

 ##Documentation
 1. [Change log](docs/en/changelog.md)